Phil Heath lets

 one of rescue to that of recovery.
 Voluntary

-searches continued by crews from Portaferry Lifeboat.
+searches continued by crews from the Portaferry Lifeboat

 Due to on-going un-official searches